Kristina01111000/Drws_site/README.md

 Emails that need a tip of the day: do we have enough yet? we will need more for the newsletters unless we want to repeat them

-Emails i need to make:  rest of the newsletters
-Send newsletters on monday at 10 am
+Emails i need to make:  rest of the newsletters -> get the first four all set Send newsletters on monday at 10 am